Insights Payroll

 | Night-shift / rest-day rate | 25 × 1.5 | AED 37.50 |

 Why basic and not gross?
 Federal Decree-Law 33 of 2021 uses basic salary as the reference for derived calculations — gratuity, overtime, and leave encashment on some interpretations.
 Reach for gross instead and you inflate the overtime pool into an unaffordable liability; use anything below basic and you suppress the entitlement and hand an employee grounds for a MoHRE complaint.
+The penalty framework sitting behind those complaints is mapped out in our UAE labour law fines guide for employers.

 There’s an edge case worth flagging.
 Some sectors and contracts use 26 working days a month for the daily-rate calculation rather than 30 calendar days.
 The Labour Law default is the calendar-day basis, and the contract has to spell out any deviation.
 When in doubt, calendar-day is the safer read for both gratuity and overtime.

-Three examples, three different rates
+Overtime calculation in UAE payroll: three examples, three different rates

 To make the rates concrete, three worked examples using the AED 6,000 basic salary employee from above.